What are language acquisition theories?(2)

 a.
 Interlanguage Development (Selinker)

-• Key Idea: L2 learners create a dynamic linguistic system (interlanguage) that combines elements of their L1 and the target language.
+Key Idea: L2 learners develop an evolving linguistic system called interlanguage, which blends elements of their first language (L1) and the target language.

 b.
 Monitor Model (Krashen)

-1. Acquisition-Learning Hypothesis: Acquisition (subconscious) is more effective than learning (conscious study).
+• Acquisition-Learning Hypothesis: Subconscious acquisition is more effective than conscious learning.

-2. Natural Order Hypothesis: Language structures are acquired in a predictable sequence.
+• Natural Order Hypothesis: Learners acquire language structures in a predictable sequence.

-3. Monitor Hypothesis: Conscious knowledge is used to monitor and edit language output.
+• Monitor Hypothesis: Conscious knowledge helps refine and edit language output.

-4. Input Hypothesis: Comprehensible input (i+1) is essential for acquisition.
+• Input Hypothesis: Exposure to comprehensible input (i+1) is essential for acquisition.

 c.
 Output Hypothesis (Swain)